Bernoulli and self-destructive percolation on non-amenable graphs: Notation and results

 where the infimum is taken over all finite subsets of $V$ and the boundary $\partial_VW$ is the set of sites in $W$ which has a neighbour in $V\setminus W$. $G$ is said to be \emph{amenable} if $\kappa_V(G)=0$, and \emph{non-amenable} otherwise.

 We are concerned with \emph{site percolation} on $G$, which refers to a probability measure on $\{0,1\}^V$.
 It is natural to identify site percolation configurations $\omega\in\{0,1\}^V$ and subgraphs of $G$ induced by subsets of $V$.
-Hence, a site percolation on $G$ is likewise a probability measure on subgraphs of $G$.
-The site percolation which includes each site independently with equal probability is known as Bernoulli percolation.
+Hence, a site percolation measure on $G$ is likewise a probability measure on subgraphs of $G$.
+The site percolation measure which includes each site independently with equal probability is known as Bernoulli percolation.
 For any $\omega\subset V$, let $C^\infty(\omega)\subset\omega$ denote the set of vertices belonging to an infinite cluster, and let $N(\omega)$ denote the number of infinite clusters in $\omega$.
 We recall next the commonly used notation of $p_c=p_c(G)$ for the critical probability for Bernoulli (site) percolation on $G$, and the threshold $p_u=p_u(G)\in[p_c,1]$ for the existence of a unique infinite cluster.

-It is further known that uniqueness is monotone for transitive graphs, that is, there is an almost surely unique infinite cluster for all $p\in(p_u,1]$.
-For percolation on the $\Z^d$ lattice it is known that $p_c=p_u$, but there exists more exotic graphs for which $p_c<p_u$.
+It is known that uniqueness is monotone for transitive graphs, that is, there is an almost surely unique infinite cluster for all $p\in(p_u,1]$; see~\cite{HP,schonmann99}.
+For percolation on the $\Z^d$ lattice it is known that there may be at most one infinite cluster almost surely~\cite{harris60,aizkesnew87}, so $p_c(\Z^d)=p_u(\Z^d)$, but there exists more exotic graphs for which $p_c<p_u$ (e.g.\ the binary tree, but see~\cite{grinew90} for an example where $p_c<p_u<1$).
 A distinguishing factor in this context is the notion of amenability.
-More precisely, Benjamini and Schramm \cite{bensch96} have conjectured that for infinite connected transitive graphs, $p_c<p_u$ if and only if the graph is non-amenable.
+More precisely, Benjamini and Schramm~\cite{bensch96} have conjectured that for infinite connected transitive graphs, $p_c<p_u$ if and only if the graph is non-amenable.
+A further discussion of these and related results is given in~\cite{hagjon06}.

 Assign independent uniformly distributed random variables on $[0,1]$ to the vertices of $G$.
 Declare a site \emph{$p$-open} if its value is at most $p$, and let $\omega_p$ denote the set of $p$-open vertices.
 Clearly, if $p\le q$, then a $p$-open site is also $q$-open, and $\omega_p$ is Bernoulli distributed with intensity $p$.
 In particular, this provides a simultaneous coupling of Bernoulli site percolation for all $p\in[0,1]$.
 Let $(\omega_p)_{p\in[0,1]}$ and $(\tilde{\omega}_p)_{p\in[0,1]}$ be two independent Bernoulli configurations obtained in this way.
 The dependent site percolation process known as \emph{self-destructive percolation} with parameters $p$ and $\delta$ in $[0,1]$ is on $G$ defined as